Valentine231/API/README.md

 If you click on the same image twice, the game will reset your score and best score.
 Try to achieve the highest score possible!

+chanlleges
+#APi connection problem, the api works properly with a strong connection to the internet
+#setting the bestscore which was suppose to take effect after a particular is clicked more
+than once